-i.
+- h.
 Splices: All splices shall be made with crimp on connectors or wire nut of the proper size for the number of conductors and wire size being spliced.
 Crimp-on spade lugs shall be used for all terminal connection to control equipment.
-Spade lugs will not be used in motion sensors.

-5. ALARM COMMUNICATION ANTENNA
+Spade lugs will not be used in motion sensors. - 5.
+ANALOG AND NETWORK SECURITY BACK-UP.
+NO ALARM COMMUNICATION ANTENNA.